uadmin/uadmin-docs/README.md

 ## Features

-- Allowing/Blocking IP address
+- AB Testing System
-- API configuration
+- API Configuration
+- Approval System
 - Authentication and Permissions
 - Clean and sharp UI
 - Dashboard customization
+- Data Access API (dAPI)
 - Database schema migration
+- Error Handling
 - Export to Excel
 - Form and List customization
-- Image cropping
+- Image Cropping
 - IP address and port configuration
 - Log feature that keeps track of many things in your app
+- Metric System
 - Multilingual translation
 - MySQL Database Support
 - Offers FREE hosting for your app while you are developing by using a single command: uadmin publish
 - Pretty good security features (SSL, 2-Factor Authentication, Password Reset, Hash Salt, Database Encryption)
 - Public access to media
-- Rate Limit on sending request in opening a webpage
 - Self relation of foreign key/many2many
 - Sending an email from your app by establishing an email configuration
 - System settings which can be used system wide to keep application settings
 - Tag support for fields
 - Translation files preloading
 - Validation for user input
-- Webcam support
+- Webcam support on image and file fields

 ## Minimum requirements